usingaopang-prog/Computer-investigation/README.md

 <img width="533" height="583" alt="image" src="https://github.com/user-attachments/assets/bf0b3953-fab9-4aa2-89eb-20f97bc2aa12" />

 ## RAM ##
 The BIOS records 4096 MB of DDR3 memory running at 1333 MHz in dual-channel mode.
 During htop monitoring, approximately 3.74 GB of memory was shown as available to the operating system, with observed memory use around 1.0–1.8 GB in the captured sessions.
 Swap remained at 0 KB of 3.74 GB in the displayed monitor.
 IT using 40-43 % of RAM without any applications open shows that we need to have a change of RAM.
-With the figure below showing us that 1 Ram stick is 2 GB and takes all the RAM slots which is not enough for the system.
+With the figure below showing us that 1 Ram stick is 2 GB and takes all the RAM slots which is not enough for the system.Due to the slow nature of the RAM applications were hard to test as they slow and unresponsive and struggled to multitask.
 <img width="583" height="402" alt="image" src="https://github.com/user-attachments/assets/630af961-a0b6-4f29-8373-8187a3469066" />

 ## Operating System ##